senanito85/powershell-scripts/README.md

-Mega Collection of PowerShell Scripts
+Collection of PowerShell Scripts
 =====================================

-**This repository provides more than 250 useful and cross-platform PowerShell scripts in the [📂Scripts](Scripts/) subfolder - to be used by command-line interface (CLI), for remote control (e.g. via SSH), by context menu, by voice control (see also the [talk2windows](https://github.com/fleschutz/talk2windows) repository), by automation software like [Jenkins](https://www.jenkins.io/), automatically as daily tasks, or simply to learn PowerShell.
+**This repository provides more than 250 useful and cross-platform PowerShell scripts in the [📂Scripts](Scripts/) subfolder - to be used by command-line interface (CLI), for remote control (e.g. via SSH), by context menu, by voice control, by automation software like [Jenkins](https://www.jenkins.io/), automatically as daily tasks, or simply to learn PowerShell.
 See the [FAQ page](Docs/FAQ.md) if you need help or have any questions.**

 **Note:** the scripts fully support Unicode characters.
 It's recommended to use a modern console supporting UTF-8 (e.g. Windows Terminal).